woodonghui/singmade-node.js/README.md

 # singmade-node.js

-## online marketplace for designers
-This is something developed in 2012.
+This is something developed in 2012 with node.js, mongodb

 Live demo on heroku
 https://agile-coast-2060.herokuapp.com/